 Scanning

 The scan command is the fastest way to onboard a repository.
-It walks through dependency analysis, environment variable import, secret leak detection, and secret file upload in a single interactive session.
+It walks through dependency analysis, config file push, secret leak detection, and secret file upload in a single interactive session.

 Usage